Herbalist’s Guide to Skin Health: Anatomy, Pathology, Beauty, Assessment & Remedies

 • Accreditation hours

-This course is a total of TBD accredited hours
+This course is a total of 11 accredited hours

 *Please check with your accrediting agency whether they will accept accredited hours or certificates from the Matthew Wood Institute of Herbalism